JuanVMaya/JobNative/README.md

-# CraftyArc
+# JobNative

-App integration with Etsy store.
-Allows to read orders.
+App integration with Jsearch for searching react developer jobs.